A spectral theory of linear operators on rigged Hilbert spaces under analyticity conditions: Introduction

 Many properties of the generalized spectrum (the set of singularities of $\mathcal{R}_\lambda $) will be shown.
-In general, the generalized spectrum consists of the generalized continuous spectrum, the generalized residual spectrum and the generalized point spectrum (the set of resonance poles).
+In general, the generalized spectrum consists of the generalized point spectrum (the set of resonance poles), the generalized continuous spectrum and the generalized residual spectrum (they are not distinguished in the literature).
 If the operator $K$ satisfies a certain compactness condition, the Riesz-Schauder theory on a rigged Hilbert space applies to conclude that the generalized spectrum consists only of a countable number of resonance poles having finite multiplicities.
 It is remarkable that even if the operator $T$ has the continuous spectrum (in the usual sense), the generalized spectrum consists only of a countable number of resonance poles when $K$ satisfies the compactness condition.
 Since the topology on the dual space $X'$ is weaker than that on the Hilbert space $\mathcal{H}$, the continuous spectrum of $T$ disappears, while eigenvalues remain to exist as the generalized spectrum.
 This fact is useful to estimate embedded eigenvalues.
 Eigenvalues embedded in the continuous spectrum is no longer embedded in our spectral theory.
 Thus, the Riesz projection is applicable to obtain eigenspaces of them.
-Our theory is used to estimate an exponential decay of the semigroup $e^{\sqrt{-1}Tt}$ generated by $\sqrt{-1}T$.
-It is shown that resonance poles induce an exponential decay of the semigroup even if the operator $\sqrt{-1}T$ has no spectrum on the left half plane.
+Our theory is also used to estimate an exponential decay of the semigroup $e^{\mathrm{i} Tt}$ generated by $\mathrm{i} T$.
+It is shown that resonance poles induce an exponential decay of the semigroup even if the operator $\mathrm{i} T$ has no spectrum on the left half plane.